JPCSPre-Nicene Bible

 The evidence for this structural shift is fundamentally text-forensic.
 No Christian writer prior to Irenaeus of Lyons (c.
 AD 180) quotes the crucial covenantal and genealogical links found in Galatians 4:4 ("born of a woman, born under the law") or Romans 1:3 ("descended from David according to the flesh").
 This silence encompasses Justin Martyr (d.
 165), Polycarp of Smyrna (d.
 155), and the entirety of the Apostolic Fathers.

 This absolute silence is highly diagnostic.
 For an apologist like Justin Martyr, who wrote extensive treatises in Rome defending the Davidic lineage of Jesus, the failure to deploy Paul's explicit assertions of physical and legal continuity suggests these verses were not yet present in the primary Roman manuscript type.
 In fact, Justin Martyr never directly quotes any epistle of Paul by name in his entire surviving catalog (First Apology, Second Apology, and Dialogue with Trypho).
 If these explicitly high-profile Pauline proof-texts had been available in the Roman archive during his intense mid-century debates, his total failure to deploy them is a catastrophic, unexplained omission.
-His silence demonstrates that while the chimerical birth theology was already maturing, it had not yet been codified into the alloyed Pauline composite.

 This structural manipulation cannot be dismissed as a speculative, retroactive conspiracy theory; rather, it represents the industrialized escalation of literary and political vectors explicitly documented by the primary author himself.
 Within the primitive, unalloyed baseline text of the epistles, Paul repeatedly maps out the specific text-war tactics of his nomistic opponents.
 In Galatians 2:4, he explicitly identifies the infiltration vector of the competing Judean networks: "And that because of false brethren unawares brought in, who came in privily to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage."
 More critically, in II Thessalonians 2:2, Paul delivers an urgent warning to his assemblies regarding active literary forgery executed under his own brand: "neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand."